tupini07/raylib-cpp-cmake-template/README.md

-This repo constains a small game that you can use as a template for your Raylib games if you with to use C++ and CMake.
+This repo constains a small game that you can use as a template for your Raylib games if you wish to use C++ and CMake.

 CMake is configured to automatically download the dependencies of your game through git, and pin them to a specific commit version (for example, [see how